 The first thing we want to discuss is the news that the Federal Reserve plans to taper the pace of bond purchases.
 What does this mean?
 Well, keep in mind that the Federal Reserve is a giant bank run by the government and treasury.
 They are able to buy bonds in the marketplace, which can change the way things trade.

-So if the Fed is buying bonds, it’s raising the price of bonds and lowering the interest rates simply by a supply and demand principles.
-When they slow the rate at which they’re buying bonds, it lessens that demand and rates begin to go back up.
-Bonds and interests rates are similar to a see-saw so if one is going up, the other is going down.
+So if the Fed is buying bonds, it’s raising the price of bonds and lowering the interest rates simply by supply and demand principles.
+When they slow the rate at which they’re buying bonds, it lessens that demand, and rates begin to go back up.
+Bonds and interest rates are similar to a see-saw so if one is going up, the other is going down.

 The other big news recently was the 5.9% Cost of Living Adjustment that’s taking effect in 2022 for Social Security.
 The good news about this COLA is it means a retiree’s benefit check will increase each month.
 The bad news is prices are up for many of the goods and services we purchase every day.